mervepa/TheDiningPhilosophersProblem/DiningPhilosophers/README.md

 Implementation will require creating five philosophers, each identified by a number 0 . .
 4. Each philosopher will run as a separate thread.
 Philosophers alternate between thinking and eating.
 To simulate both activities, have each thread sleep for a random period between one and three seconds.

-Thread creation using Pthreads is covered in Section 4.4.1.
 When a philosopher wishes to eat, she invokes the function:

 `pickup_forks(int philosopher_number)`